 Meet Zaiba Asif - Specialist Biomedical Scientist

-As a biomedical scientist, it is our job to receive samples, process them, and technically validate results whilst also maintaining analysers and running quality controls through to ensure the results sent out are the right results.
-Providing a 24/7 service is also a vital part in our job to ensure results are available when they're needed.
+As a biomedical scientist, it is our job to receive samples, process them, and technically validate results whilst also maintaining analysers and running quality controls to ensure the results sent out are the right results.
+Providing a 24/7 service is also a vital part of our job to ensure results are available when they're needed.

 Why did you choose your career?

 I chose my career as I enjoyed the technical aspect of the role in terms of deciding whether results looked correct and figuring out why results were abnormal based on clinical details.
-Also as I did not want a career which was patient facing, as I thought I'd be too nervous to work in such a stressful environment, I decided working as a biomedical scientist meant I was not patient facing all the time, but I could still be helping the patients from behind the scenes.
+Also as I did not want a career which was patient-facing, as I thought I'd be too nervous to work in such a stressful environment, I decided working as a biomedical scientist meant I was not patient-facing all the time, but I could still be helping the patients from behind the scenes.

 What do you love about your job?